AbbyXSu/Crypto_Bot_Simulation/README.md

 - Internal reverse proxy should be set up for internal developers and users in order to keep pirate company assets seperated from public domain.

 ## Acknowledgements
 QA Academy for the teaching and support so I can carry out this project successfully.
-My dearest friends and family who inspired and supported me throughout the project.
+Special thanks to Ben Hesketh, Jay Grindrod, Nathan Forester, Peter Rhodes and Raji Kolluru for the support, encouragement and supervision through out the project.They are such a amazing team and I have learnt so much from them.
 ## Author
 Abby X Su